-4. To replace the brake pads, use the following procedure.

-- A. Remove the cap screws securing the caliper holder to the knuckle; then remove the pads from the caliper.
+4. To replace the brake pads, use the following procedure. - A. Remove the cap screws securing the caliper holder to the knuckle; then remove the pads from the caliper.

-- B. Install the new brake pads.

-- C. Secure the caliper holder to the knuckle with new "patch-lock" cap screws.
+- B. Install the new brake pads. - C. Secure the caliper holder to the knuckle with new "patch-lock" cap screws.
 Tighten to 20 ft-lb.

-5. Install the wheel; then using a crisscross pattern, tighten the wheel nuts in 20 ft-lb increments to a final torque of 80 ft-lb.
+5. Install the wheel; then using a crisscross pattern, tighten the wheel nuts in 20 ft-lb increments to a final torque of 60 ft-lb (black lug nuts) or 80 ft-lb (aluminum lug nuts).
 6. Burnish the brake pads (see Burnishing Brake Pads in this section).

-CHECKING/REPLACING PADS (X/ Wildcat 4/4X)
+CHECKING/REPLACING PADS (X/4X)